tolees/soldes/content/B09BNV1HRL-fr.md

 ℹ️:

-- Comprend une reconstitution détaillée de la scène à lintérieur du croiseur léger impérial où Luke Skywalker réapparaît, tirée de la saison 2 de The Mandalorian
-- Il y a 4 minifigures LEGO Star Wars dans cet ensemble avec une nouvelle minifigure LEGO Luke Skywalker avec un sabre laser LEGO pour mars 2022
+- There are 4 LEGO Star Wars minifigures in this set with a new-for-March-2022 LEGO Luke Skywalker minifigure with a LEGO lightsaber
-- Jouet portatif - Lensemble de combat Luke Skywalker vs Dark Troopers peut se glisser dans le sac à dos dun enfant avec les minifigures LEGO pour jouer en déplacement
-- Cet ensemble LEGO Star Wars comprend un ascenseur, une plateforme de combat rotative et une plateforme coulissante pour repousser les Dark Troopers
-- Ce jouet à construire Mandalorian comprend également 3 Dark Troopers, chacun avec des fusils blaster, pour susciter le jeu de rôle créatif
+- Features a detailed recreation of the scene inside the Imperial Light Cruiser where Luke Skywalker reappeared, from The Mandalorian Season 2
+- The LEGO Star Wars set makes a great birthday gift idea for kids who are into The Mandalorian buildable toys
+- This Mandalorian buildable toy also includes 3 Dark Troopers, each with blaster rifles, to inspire fun, creative roleplay
+- Portable play – Luke Skywalker vs Dark Troopers battle set can fit in a child’s backpack with the LEGO minifigures for play on the go
+- This LEGO Star Wars set comes with a revolving elevator, rotating battle platform and a sliding ‘Force’ platform to fend off Dark Troopers

 [🛒 Achète-le!!]({{< param buyurl >}})